Dream Attic: Overview

-and then recorded the new material live on a two-week tour of the Western USA in February 2010.
+and then recorded the new material live on a two-week tour of the Western United States in February 2010.
 Each night's first set presented thirteen new songs, played live, in the sequence they would soon have on the album.

 The album was assembled from these live recordings.
 No studio overdubs were done.
 Each track on the finished album is an entire, unedited live performance of the song.

 Dream Attic was nominated for the Best Contemporary Folk Album award in the 53rd Annual Grammy Awards.
-On its release, Dream Attic entered the British top 20 for album sales, Thompson's first.
-In the US the album reached #83 on the Billboard 200 chart.
+On its release, the album entered the British top 20 for album sales, Thompson's first.
+In the US the album reached No. 83 on the Billboard 200 chart.

 All but two of the tracks were also performed as the first half of a January 2011 Glasgow show that was recorded for the 2011 DVD Live at Celtic Connections.

 Track listing

 All songs written by Richard Thompson: